Here are answers to the most frequently asked questions relating to our grant programmes.

-Please contact us at email@example.com with the relevant email address and we can transfer the account to the new email account.
+Please contact us at email@example.com with the grant number and we can transfer the account to a new email account.

 Samples of the application forms are available to download on the relevant grant category pages.
 Please note that these are for guidance only and we can only accept applications submitted via the online application process.

 The questions in the online application form may have been updated since the sample documents were produced.